 The photography component is now entirely digital.
-Students take formal posed shots as well as a wide variety of candid and action
+Students take formal posed shots as well as a wide variety of candid and action shots.
+Yearbook staff members gather information and produce write-ups about school sports teams, fine arts groups, clubs, and events.

 The course mission is to produce a technically proficient and visually appealing yearbook that is inclusive, positive and up-beat, and respectful of everyone in the Magee community.
 This can be a very rewarding course for students who are motivated, responsible, and prepared to work on the project outside of class time.
 Success in this course requires commitment and initiative.
-Students new to Canada, either local or International, may require English Language Support.
-The English Language Learning